 Ireland has a mild, temperate climate with summer temperatures ranging from 16-22 degrees Celsius.
 In winter temperatures rarely drop below freezing point, but it can feel quite cold.

-There are nine public holidays (called Bank Holidays) in the year.
+There are ten public holidays (called Bank Holidays) in the year.

 The electrical current in Ireland is 220-240 AC volts AC.
 The plugs most commonly used are 3-pin flat and occasionally 2-pin round.